yogesh28600/E-Learning-Platform/README.md

 - **Platform Analytics**: View overall platform statistics like user growth, active users, and course performance.

 ## 3. Non-Functional Requirements
-- **Scalability**: The system should support thousands of concurrent users.
-- **Security**: Implement strong authentication, role-based access control, and secure data transmission.
 - **Performance**: API response times must be under 200ms for most actions.
 - **Reliability**: Ensure high availability of services with appropriate fault-tolerant mechanisms.
 - **Maintainability**: The codebase should be modular and follow best practices for microservices.